Why Possibly Changing The Filibuster Brings Threats Of Political 'Nuclear' War

 Loading...

-"Other senators had seen how effective it was as a legislative tool of obstruction against civil rights and decided to start experimenting with it on their own pet issues," said Democrat Adam Jentleson, who was chief of staff to former Senate Majority Leader Harry Reid and the author of the book Kill Switch: The Rise of the Modern Senate and the Crippling of American Democracy.
+"Other senators had seen how effective it was as a legislative tool of obstruction against civil rights and decided to start experimenting with it on their own pet issues," said Democrat Adam Jentleson, who was chief of staff to Reid and the author of the book Kill Switch: The Rise of the Modern Senate and the Crippling of American Democracy.

 "So that is why today we sort of consider it an accepted fact of life that everything that happens in the Senate needs to clear 60 votes," Jentleson said.